 In 1939, Penguin (Garden Island) was the Navy's main base in Sydney.
 At the outbreak of war, additional support bases were established in Newcastle, Brisbane and Darwin and each of these was also named Penguin.

 In 1941, construction of the existing establishment at Balmoral began.
 The depot, designed to provide sleeping accommodation for 700 men with necessary administration, support offices and recreational facilities also included the Balmoral Naval Hospital.
-It was commissioned as Penguin II on 14 July 1942 and, when Garden Island was renamed HMAS Kuttabul on 1 January 1943 - in memory of those killed on the ferry Kuttabul in the Japanese midget submarine attack on Sydney Harbour - Penguin II became simply Penguin.
+It was commissioned as Penguin (II) on 14 July 1942 and, when Garden Island was renamed HMAS Kuttabul on 1 January 1943 - in memory of those killed on the ferry Kuttabul in the Japanese midget submarine attack on Sydney Harbour - Penguin (II) became simply Penguin.

 Before the Balmoral site was transferred to the Commonwealth Government for Defence use it had been home to the Mosman Golf Club.
 The former clubhouse remains across the road from the main entrance to Penguin.
 Before that the site housed the Mosman sewerage works; the swimming pool and the old sandstone tower remain as reminders of this period.
-The swimming pool also lays claim to the title of home of the 'Australian crawl'.

-The current Penguin has a proud history and tradition and has filled various important roles reflecting recurring themes of operations, diving, health care and training:
+The current Penguin has a proud history and tradition and has filled various important roles reflecting the recurring themes of operations, diving, health care and training:

 - On commissioning Penguin was the home of the Balmoral Naval Hospital and served as a convalescence centre and as base for the Fairmile B Motor Launches that patrolled Sydney Harbour.
 After the war, it became the main demobilization base for the Navy.
 The Balmoral Naval Hospital closed down in October 2006 and Penguin now provides a small Medical Centre for RAN personnel.